Seed-Tech/what_do_i_see/api/README.md

 * cd to api directory: "cd api"
 * deploy naoapi with this command: "uvicorn init_fast:app --port 8000 --host 0.0.0.0"
-* enjoy! to connect to naoapi use the next URL: "http://"(ip adress)":8000/" THIS IS A CUSTOM MADE API BY US, TRY TO EXMPLIFY THAT VERY WELLL IN THE README!!!!
+* enjoy! to connect to naoapi use the next URL: "http://"(ip adress)":8000/" THIS IS A CUSTOM MADE API BY US, TRY TO SHOW THAT VERY WELLL IN THE README!!!!